 About Laurie Green.

 Laurie Green, director & lead designer is based in Sydney.
-She is a strong community advocate in the field, has an engaged online following & 15 years of edible gardening experience that ranges from small scale indoor patches, to balconies, courtyards, community gardens & larger suburban areas.
+She is a strong community advocate in the field, has an engaged online following & 15 years of edible gardening experience that ranges from small scale indoor patches, to balconies, schools, community gardens & off grid acreage.

 Originally trained as a graphics & textiles designer, she started her permaculture training in 2012 through well-renowned Milkwood & completed her Permaculture design certificate through Limestone Permaculture in 2021.